 - Type of cancer suspected

 The following tests may be used to diagnose thyroid cancer:

 Physical examination.
 The doctor will feel the neck, thyroid, throat, and lymph nodes (the tiny, bean-shaped organs that help fight infection) in the neck for unusual growths or swelling.
-If surgery is recommended, the larynx may be examined at the same time with a laryngoscope (thin, flexible tube with a light).
+If surgery is recommended, the larynx may be examined at the same time with a laryngoscope, which is a thin, flexible tube with a light.

 Blood tests.
 There are several types of blood tests that may be done during diagnosis and to monitor the patient during and after treatment.
 This includes tests called tumor marker tests .
 Tumor markers are substances found at higher than normal levels in the blood, urine, or body tissues of some people with cancer.

 - Thyroid hormone levels.
 As explained in the Overview , thyroid hormones regulate a person’s metabolism.
-The doctor will use this test to find out the current levels of the thyroid hormones triiodothyronine (called T3) and thyroxine (T4) in the body.
+The doctor will use this test to find out the current levels of the thyroid hormones triiodothyronine (T3) and thyroxine (T4) in the body.

 - TSH.
 This blood test measures the level of thyroid-stimulating hormone (TSH), which is a hormone produced by the pituitary gland near the brain.
 If the body is in need of thyroid hormone, the pituitary gland releases TSH to stimulate production.